 Usually Yoshiko tried to avoid attending these volatile student demonstration rallies, because it caused her so much internal conflict (that the side she loved was criticizing and calling for death to the side she had been born into).
 The inflamed passions of the Chinese students could easily have become dangerous for anyone found out to be Japanese.

-At one such student rally at the Forbidden City which she could not avoid, when it came time for Yoshiko's declaration, she said "I will stand on the rampart wall of Peking" [meaning, to get shot by a bullet from either the attacking side or the defending side].Of course, given the situation of danger present, it would've been completely understandable to say anything including 'I will stand on the city wall in order to defend the city'.
+At one such student rally at the Forbidden City which she could not avoid, when it came time for Yoshiko's declaration, she stood and said "I will stand on the rampart wall of Peking" [meaning, to get shot by a bullet from either the attacking side or the defending side].Of course, given the situation of danger present, it would've been completely understandable to say anything including 'I will stand on the city wall in order to defend the city'.

 A movie about her life depicted the city wall with Yoshiko standing on it thusly:

 We can only imagine Yamaguchi's state of mind in these trying circumstances she found herself in.
 We know that she studied Chinese since kindergarten (virtually the same as a native-born Chinese).
 We know she has unusually beautiful features and "a good ear" for music.
 She's been studying western music forms for years.
 But what was she thinking about her identity or her nationalism: was it Japanese or Chinese?
-At this point she had not even been to Japan; her home ground, ie, the place where she grew up running through the fields - was Manchuria!
-Her memoirs say she was torn between both sides.
+At this point she had not even been to Japan; her home-ground, ie, the place where she grew up running through the fields was Manchuria!
+Her memoirs say she was absolutely torn between both sides.

 She was living with the Pan family in Beijing as a Chinese girl and attending what we would now call 'high school' (but in terms of rigorous study probably our college level) in Beijing.
 She was "eating, sleeping, and dreaming in Chinese" according to her memoir, and she specifically says "she was in the process of transforming herself into a person of indeterminate ethnic background" as a matter of choice and also survival.